alejandrasanchezv/smartWaterPark/README.md

 - **Actuators:** array with each actuator assigned to this ride by this strategy:
 	- **Lights:** becomes activated when the light intensity on the premises is too low
 	- **Fans:** used to cool down the area – becomes activated when the weather conditions determines the city’s temperatura is over 26°C.
+ - **Strategies:** array with each the user's city and API to determining the temperature and day/night, it also contains the temperature threshold value and the actuators' current state
+	- **temperature threshold:** float - maximum ideal temperature value before needing to activate the fans
 ```
 “comfortControl" = {
 	“state”: True/False,